-Clinical treatment with MWA requires accurate control of various parameter due to the lesion creation need to create without effect to healthy tissue.
+Clinical treatment with MWA requires of various accurate control parameters due to the need for lesion creation without effect to healthy tissue.
 To enhance the MWA process, the proposed porous liver tumor with two key properties has been investigated.
-The two key properties have been selected and studied in more detail for the effectiveness in the improvement MWA process.
-Thermal conductivity and electrical conductivity properties have been selected with the proposed porous liver model.
-The selected nanoparticle CNT has been included and investigate.
-The selected nanoparticle has been studied by using the conventional Hamilton-Crosser (H-C) thermal conductivity model [34].
-The two main properties in porous liver model have been recalculated on the volume fraction.
-The thermal effective and electrical effective that sharing by volume fraction between selected nanoparticle and liver tumor properties, using porous liver model have been conducted.
-The simulation has been conducted and key finding that emerged from the result include:
+Two key properties, conductivity and electrical thermal conductivity, were selected and studied in more detail for the effectiveness in the improvement MWA process.
+The selected nanoparticle CNT has been included and studied by using the conventional Hamilton-Crosser (H-C) thermal conductivity model [34].
+The two main properties in the porous liver model have been recalculated on the volume fraction.
+The thermal and electrical effects of sharing by volume fraction between selected nanoparticle and liver tumor properties, using the porous liver model were examined.
+The simulation was conducted and key findings that emerged from the result include:

-(1) The proposed porous liver model gave good result than conventional bioheat when compare to the previous experimental data.
+(1) The proposed porous liver model gave better results than conventional bioheat when compared to the previous experimental data.
 It can be confirmed that the porous media theory is the most suitable theory for heat transfer in biological tissue.
-The proposed porous liver model with momentum equation is proved and can be apply to the realistic model in MWA process simulation.
+The proposed porous liver model with momentum equation is proven and can be applied to the realistic model in the MWA process simulation.

-(2) The higher thermal conductivity is introduced to the targeted tumor tissue and found that the maximum temperature is reduced since the heat transfer and blood flow in the proposed model phenomena.
-Even though the temperature still higher than 50°C in ablating zone.
-To promote heat transfer between MWA antenna and target tumor tissue, some particle having high thermal conductivity properties such as nanoparticle needed to introduce and investigate in the future study.
-For the same when higher situation. electrical conductivity is introduced to the targeted tumor tissue, the maximum temperature, and heating rate are increased.
+(2) The higher thermal conductivity is introduced to the targeted tumor tissue and it was found that the maximum temperature is reduced due to the heat transfer and blood flow even though the temperature was still higher than 50°C in the ablating zone.
+To promote heat transfer between MWA antenna and target tumor tissue, some particles having high thermal conductivity properties such as nanoparticle needed to be introduced and investigated in the future study.
+For the same situation, when higher electrical conductivity is introduced to the targeted tumor tissue, the maximum temperature, and heating rate are increased.

-(3) The higher thermal conductivity promotes the MWA treatment by lowering the hot spot zone of tumor tissue temperature, lead to a more uniform temperature distribution within the tumor tissue.
+(3) The higher thermal conductivity promotes the MWA treatment by lowering the hot spot zone of tumor tissue temperature, leading to a more uniform temperature distribution within the tumor tissue.
 The higher thermal conductivity gives lower variation temperature in the targeted tumor.
-This is very usefully for elevate MWA efficiency and decrease the harmful during the MWA process.
+This is very useful for elevating MWA efficiency and decreasing harmful effects during the MWA process.

-(4) The residual tail or backward heating reduces 300 % when the higher thermal conductivity CNT loaded to tumor.
-Since targeted high thermal conductivity affects the temperature distribution to be uniform and absorb the temperature created from microwave power better than no particle loaded tumor tissue.
+(4) The residual tail or backward heating reduces 300 % when the higher thermal conductivity CNT is loaded to targeted tumor since high thermal conductivity causes the temperature distribution to be uniform and absorb the temperature created from microwave power better than no particle loaded tumor tissue.

-This key investigation obtains the necessary aspects of a principle knowledge of enhancing the MWA treatment process.
-It can be used as a guideline to study more for enhancing the MWA treatment process.
-Even the backward heating remains but the result has been given better results and sees more change to improve the MWA process treatment.
+This key investigation obtained the necessary aspects of knowledge for enhancing the MWA treatment process.
+It can be used as a guideline to further study in enhancing the MWA treatment process.
+Even though backward heating remains, the technique gives better results and improves the MWA process treatment.